Ways to Contribute

 UESP offers a range of options to make it easy for you to contribute to your college savings account.
-Contributions can be made by the following methods.
-To find out more about a contribution method, click on the title below to display more information:
+To learn more about a contribution method, select a title below to display additional information:

 Checks should be made payable to UESP and mailed to:

 Utah Educational Savings Plan